 The Perfect Metal Barn Size Will Ensure Full Coverage

-What you’re protecting is an important aspect of your metal barn purchase.
+What you’re protecting is an important aspect of your a-frame barns purchase.
 To ensure you have appropriate coverage—or if you know you have the additional equipment or livestock purchases on the horizon—taking the time to consider three different metal barn measurements will help you make the best decision on overall barn size.

 Width: Metal barns are different from other structures; in most cases, there are three measurements that impact your choice.
 The center width is most important, with most options capping out at a maximum of 30’.
 Standard widths of the left and right lean-tos are 12’ each.